balena-io/balena-cli/doc/cli.markdown

 #### --service, -s &#60;service&#62;

+Reject logs not originating from this service.
-Only show logs for a single service.
-This can be used in combination with --system
+This can be used in combination with --system or other --service flags.

 #### --system, -S